calebissharp/provide-page/README.md

   - When used with the `Form` component (above), it will automatically trigger `actions` on the server for clients with JS disabled, or if JS is enabled, the `actions` will be triggered server-side via `XMLHttpRequest` and the updated state of the server's stores will be returned.

-  - Automatically redirect clients with JS disabled to a new URL when the `pushWindowPath` or `replaceWindowPath` actions are called.
+  - Automatically redirect clients with JS disabled to a new URL when it changes.

   - Automatically optionally send a 408 (timeout) status when a request takes too long.